CopernicaMarketingSoftware/Documentation/Yothalot/tuning.md

 up as many jobs as it can, using the capacity of the entire Yothalot cluster to the max.
 However, if you want to limit this (for example because you don't want that one application or one customer uses all the resources, potentially blocking others) you can set the *maxprocesses* parameters.
-This ensures that during a specific job, there will never be more than this number of processes running.
+This ensures that for a specific job, there will never be more than this number of processes running.

-If you know that one specific phase of your algorithm uses a limited resources, you can also limit the number of mappers or writers that are started.
-For example, if your writer make a connection to a database, you probably don't want the full Yothalot cluster of 1000 CPU's all connect to the same database at the same time.
+If you know that one specific phase of your algorithm uses a limited resource, you can also limit the number of mappers or writers that are started.
+For example, if your writer make a connection to a database, you probably don't want a full Yothalot cluster of 1000 CPU's all connect to the same database at the same time.
 In such a setup you can set the *maxwriter* setting to four, ensuring that there will at most be four writers running at the same time, and your database does not get overloaded.
+The *maxmappers* can be used in a similar fashion to limit the number of mappers that may run.

 A special word of warning about the *maxreducer* setting.
-During all phases of the mapreduce algorithm (the mapping, the reducing and the writing) values are being reduced and calls to the user-supplied reduce() method are made.
-The *maxreducers* setting only limits the number of pure reducer processes that are started, but does not limit the number of mappers and writers.
-If you want to restrict the number of processes that can make calls to the user-supplied reduce() function at the same time (for example because you use a database connection in your `reduce()` method), you better use the *maxprocesses* setting.
+During all phases of the mapreduce algorithm (the mapping, the reducing and the writing) values are being reduced and calls to the user-supplied `reduce()` method are made.
+The *maxreducers* setting only limits the number of pure reducer processes that are started, but does not limit the number of mappers and writers, which could also make calls to your `reduce()` method.
+If you want to restrict the number of processes that can make calls to the user-supplied `reduce()` function at the same time (for example because you use a database connection inside the `reduce()` method), you better use the *maxprocesses* setting.